Ghost-af16/Core-65/README.md

 **INDIA IS GODDAMMED EXPENSIVE MAN**

-**Total Estimated Cost**: `$80 WITH SHIPPING CHARGES INCLUDED` I'm some of the components i'm only asking for the components i dont have
+**Total Estimated Cost**: `$80 WITH SHIPPING CHARGES INCLUDED`

+I'm some of the components thats why i'm only asking for the components i dont have